 The San Francisco Financial Justice Project is the nation's first effort embedded in government to assess and reform fines and fees that have a disproportionate and adverse impact on low-income residents and communities of color.
 Since its inception in 2016, the Project has worked with partners to eliminate or adjust dozens of fines and fees, and to lift millions of dollars in debt off of tens of thousands of low-income people.
 Housed in the Office of the San Francisco Treasurer, the Financial Justice Project has two main goals: First, to listen to community groups and local residents to identify fine and fee pain points.
 Second, to identify and implement doable solutions for government and the courts.
 Over the last three years, The Financial Justice Project has worked with dozens of community partners, city departments and the courts to enact a range of reforms.
-Read more here about The Financial Justice Project's reforms; and here is a list of fine and fee discounts for low-income San Franciscans.
+Read more here about The Financial Justice Project's reforms; and here about The Financial Justice Project's reforms; and here about The Financial Justice Project's reforms; and here about The Financial Justice Project's reforms; and here about The Financial Justice Project's reforms; and here about The Financial Justice Project's reforms; and here about The Financial Justice Project's reforms; and here about The Financial Justice Project's reforms; and here about The Financial Justice Project's reforms; and here about The Financial Justice Project's reforms; and here about The Financial Justice Project's reforms; and here about The Financial Justice Project's reforms; and here about The Financial Justice Project's reforms.